persistentsystems/corda-did-method/readme.md

 Proof of ownership of the document has to be presented in the envelope.

 Payload includes:
-- The document consisting of the encoded public key,type of public key,controller of public key.
+- The document consisting of the encoded public key, type of public key, controller of public key.
 - The instruction consisting of action to perform (create), encoded signature on the document and type of signature.

 Instruction: